luizfonseca/my-personal-computer/README.md

 This project aims to help new developers understand the structures that make a programming language, the way to perform control flow and also understand how computers "really" work behind the scenes.

-It's very straightforward and can copied using other programming languages as well
+It's very straightforward and can modified to use other programming languages as well.

 ## What you will see here